open-cluster-management-io/enhancements/enhancements/sig-policy/89-operator-policy-kind/README.md

 The optional `spec.operatorGroup` section defines an [OperatorGroup](https://github.com/operator-framework/api/blob/master/crds/operators.coreos.com_operatorgroups.yaml).
-If not specified, and if the operator supports this InstallMode, then it will ensure that an [AllNamespaces](https://olm.operatorframework.io/docs/advanced-tasks/operator-scoping-with-operatorgroups/#targetnamespaces-and-their-relationship-to-installmodes)
+If not specified, the controller will check for an existing OperatorGroup in the namespace that can be used.
+If none exists, it will create an [AllNamespaces](https://olm.operatorframework.io/docs/advanced-tasks/operator-scoping-with-operatorgroups/#targetnamespaces-and-their-relationship-to-installmodes)
-OperatorGroup exists in the namespace of the subscription.
-The operatorGroup is not checked in "mustnothave" mode.
+OperatorGroup with a generated name.

 The `spec.subscription` section includes the fields from the spec of an [OLM Subscription](https://github.com/operator-framework/api/blob/master/crds/operators.coreos.com_subscriptions.yaml).
 For more information on the `config` field, see: https://github.com/operator-framework/api/blob/v0.17.3/pkg/operators/v1alpha1/subscription_types.go#L42.
-The `installPlanApproval` field is optional.
-If the policy is in `enforce` mode and the allowed CSVs are restricted as specified below, then the `installPlanApproval` field on the Subscription will always be Manual, regardless of the setting here.
+We plan to make many of these fields optional, the controller can fill in required Subscription fields based on specified defaults in the operator's PackageManifest.
+For example, this allows the default channel to possibly be different on different clusters, reflecting the default channel in each cluster's catalog.
+Note: if the policy is in `enforce` mode and the allowed CSVs are restricted as specified below, then the `installPlanApproval` field on the Subscription will always be Manual, regardless of the setting here.